upbeduco/EstrAlg-Python/src/c05_SORT/Exercises.md

     - Lists containing negative integers.
     - Lists of strings (e.g., by sorting character by character).
 - Implement one of these adaptations and provide unit tests to demonstrate its correctness.

+## Exercise 14: Python's Built-in Sorting Functions
+- Research the algorithms used by Python's `list.sort()` method and the `sorted()` built-in function (Hint: Timsort).
+- Explain the key differences between these built-in functions and the sorting algorithms implemented in this package (e.g., stability, in-place vs. new list, hybrid approach).
+- Integrate `list.sort()` and `sorted()` into your `SortingComparison.py` script (from Exercise 8) and compare their performance against the other algorithms.
+- Analyze why Python's built-in sorting is often significantly faster for general-purpose sorting.